Mixing Text and Image in SwiftUI

 struct TempView: View {

-@ScaledMetric(relativeTo:.body) var height = 17 // default height of body
+@ScaledMetric(relativeTo:.body) var height = 17 // Default height for the body style

 var body: some View {